-- Bonus payments are not tied directly to specific financial metrics, which reduces the risk that management is inappropriately incented to achieve desired targets and performance metrics; - Maintenance of the Profit Sharing Plan is required under the terms of the SBA's license for our SBIC subsidiary, and the SBA's requirement to maintain the Profit Sharing Plan suggests that it believes that the Profit Sharing Plan provides for compensation to participants in an appropriate manner and in appropriate amounts; - Profit sharing payments are limited by the Investment Advisors Act of 1940 to 20% of Rand's net income after taxes as defined in any fiscal year; - The Board, Compensation Committee and independent accountants review all profit sharing calculations prior to disbursement; - The NEOs' personal investment portfolios include significant amounts of Rand's shares, which aligns their interests with the interests of our shareholders in Rand's long-term success and stock price appreciation; - The Profit Sharing and bonus plan each have been in place for a number of years, and we have seen no evidence that they encourage unnecessary or excessive risk taking; - Rand has specific quarterly reporting, review and approval processes with its Board of Directors, which we believe are adequately designed to prevent manipulation by any employee, including our NEOs; and - The compensation and bonus of non-executive officers are qualitatively determined by the President, which we believe encourages a balanced approach to overall corporate performance.
+Bonus payments are not tied directly to specific financial metrics, which reduces the risk that management is inappropriately incented to achieve desired targets and performance metrics;

+- Maintenance of the Profit Sharing Plan is required under the terms of the SBA's license for our SBIC subsidiary, and the SBA's requirement to maintain the Profit Sharing Plan suggests that it believes that the Profit Sharing Plan provides for compensation to participants in an appropriate manner and in appropriate amounts; - Profit sharing payments are limited by the Investment Advisors Act of 1940 to 20% of Rand's net income after taxes as defined in any fiscal year; - The Board, Compensation Committee and independent accountants review all profit sharing calculations prior to disbursement; - The NEOs' personal investment portfolios include significant amounts of Rand's shares, which aligns their interests with the interests of our shareholders in Rand's long-term success and stock price appreciation.
+At the end of 2015, Allen F. Grum owned 123,642 shares and Daniel P. Penberthy owned 67,800 shares. - The Profit Sharing and bonus plan each have been in place for a number of years, and we have seen no evidence that they encourage unnecessary or excessive risk taking; - Rand has specific quarterly reporting, review and approval processes with its Board of Directors, which we believe are adequately designed to prevent manipulation by any employee, including our NEOs; and - The compensation and bonus of non-executive officers are qualitatively determined by the President, which we believe encourages a balanced approach to overall corporate performance.